5 Italian startups that help you choose a correct and sustainable diet - Breaking Latest News

 by Gabriella Rocco

-An ambitious mission that led to the achievement of important goals in the first two years of activity: after closing 2021 with over 35,000 boxes delivered and around 800,000 euros in turnover, Babaco Market recorded significant growth in 2022 with more than doubling of orders and turnover, helping to save over 700 tons of food since birth.
+An ambitious mission that led to the achievement of important goals in the first two years of activity: after closing 2021 with over 35,000 boxes delivered and around 800,000 euros in turnover, Babaco Market recorded significant growth in 2022 with more than doubling of orders and turnover.
 At the end of 2022, it closed a 6.3 million euro Series A financing round.
+From 2020 to today Babaco Market has helped to save over 1,000 tons of unique products from active crops throughout Italy.